VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Audi A6 e-tron Avant offers to a small extent more room – 502 L compared to 410 L. That’s a difference of about 92 L.
+Looking at boot space, the Audi A6 e-tron Avant offers slightly more boot space – 502 L compared to 410 L. That’s a difference of about 92 L.

-When it comes to payload, Audi A6 e-tron Avant hardly perceptible takes the win – 500 kg compared to 480 kg.
+When it comes to payload, the Audi A6 e-tron Avant carries marginally more – 500 kg compared to 480 kg.
 That’s a difference of about 20 kg.

 Audi A6 e-tron Avant